Nem0x/asic-project-phhxh-docs/docs/backend/backend.md

 # Backend
 {: .no_toc}

-This section explains backend modules' functionality in detail.
+This section explains the backend modules' functionality in detail.

 ## Table of Contents
 {: .no_toc .text-delta }